Miguel Cabrera Player Props: Tigers vs. White Sox

-Miguel Cabrera and his .316 on-base percentage over his past 10 games (61 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Chicago White Sox and Jesse Scholtens on May 27 at 1:10 PM ET.
+After batting .107 with seven walks and an RBI in his past 10 games, Miguel Cabrera and the Detroit Tigers face the Chicago White Sox (who will start Dylan Cease) at 1:40 PM ET on Sunday.

-In his previous game he had a hitless showing (0-for-3 with an RBI) against the White Sox.
+In his most recent game he had a hitless performance (0-for-1) against the White Sox.

 Miguel Cabrera Game Info & Props vs. the White Sox